Categories

 That was a rather philosophical line.

-Last week, we focused on the 5 skills that matter most, and why too many companies are ignoring the most important skill of this year in AI delegation.
-Today we’ll unpack how these skills co-exist with each other and the next 5 year outlook for our skills.
+Last time, we focused on the 5 skills that matter most, and why too many companies are ignoring the most important skill of this year in AI delegation.

 The Skills Brain